7 things you never expected in Britain’s Hills

 Your current location / selection

-Meet the new collection of OS Champions who will be leading the GetOutside charge and showcasing the best of Britain with their stories and tips in 2018.
-These people will be helping and inspiring you to GetOutside in 2018 – follow them on Twitter and Instagram to get advice, adventures and gorgeous photos.
+Meet the new collection of OS Champions who will be leading the GetOutside charge and showcasing the best of Britain with their stories and tips.
+These people will be helping and inspiring you to GetOutside – follow them on Twitter and Instagram to get advice, adventures and gorgeous photos.

 A pint too far?
 Unforgetable walk from Loch Nevis to Loch Hourn